Know the Dangers in Your Older Home

 - Loose or improper connections, such as electrical wires to outlets or switches, overheated wires and cords

 - Cracked wire insulation stemming from age, heat, corrosion, or bending stress

 - Electrical wire insulation chewed by rodents

 - Pinched or pierced wire insulation, such as a wire inside a wall nipped by a nail or a chair leg sitting on an extension cord

 How can Arc Faults be prevented in older homes?

 We can use Arc Fault Circuit Interrupters (AFCIs).
-It is a devices that replace standard circuit breakers in the electrical service panel.
-This devices can detect arc faults and shut down power to a circuit in milliseconds.
+It is a device that replaces standard circuit breakers in the electrical service panel.
+This device can detect arc faults and shut down power to a circuit in milliseconds.

 It works by detecting and removing the hazardous arcing condition before it becomes a fire hazard.
 Hidden electrical fires can spread quickly, delaying detection by smoke alarms.

-A report revealed that number of factors that contribute to electrical fires in existing homes, including improper alterations, deterioration due to aging, and faulty products.
+A report revealed that a number of factors that contribute to electrical fires in existing homes, including improper alterations, deterioration due to ageing, and faulty products.
 These factors often cause arc faults, which are a leading cause of home fires.